[GUIDE] The Ultimate Gragas Tank Guide

 I advocate a smartly aggressive style with early Gragas due to his high damage, so I like to start with boots + 3 HP pots.
 The extra speed works well with a high-damage slowing champ, and helps getting out of (or putting enemy champs into) trouble situations at those early levels.
 It's also good for getting in and out for those quick last hits.
 The HP pots give you greatly increased survivability.
 Add in your passive regen and you quickly realize Gragas will not need to recall as often as most champs.
 Try not to engage incorrectly (duh), but a full on rage-slam into a squishy can leave them screaming for help.

-For my optimal build, your early items will be a heart of gold and a ninja tabi (mercs if the enemy is CC heavy).
-Give priority to the heart, and this will give you a solid amount of armor and HP to survive early and mid-game encounters.*** Ideally you can buy the heart and finish your boots at your first recall.
-The next item to get should be a spirit visage (this can move up to #2 if you are facing a tough mage or two in the lane), for the HP and MR. The passive to this baby increases self regen by 15%, meaning your Happy Hour passive increases from 2% to 2.3% per skill used.
+For my optimal build, your early items will be a dorans blade and a dorans ring.
+Boots will be either ninja tabi or merc treads, depending on the enemy team.
+The next item to get should be a spirit visage (this can be moved up the priority list if you are facing a tough mage or two in the lane), for the HP and MR. The passive to this baby increases self regen by 20%, meaning your Happy Hour passive increases from 2% to 2.3% per skill used, and also gives you a flat 20hp per 5 seconds in regen (not sure if the 20% makes that a 24hp per 5 seconds or if that's already factored in).
 Not a huge buff, but a significant one that helps you to stay in the lane.
-Not only are your more survivable through HP, regen, and MR, but through the cooldown buff, allowing you to have sub 20 second rage (Gragas should always be angry from mid-game on).
+Not only are your more survivable through HP, regen, and MR, but through the cooldown buff, it allows you to have a faster cooldown on rage (Gragas should always be angry from mid-game on).

-Some suggestions have been for Ghost or Flash in place of heal and/or ignite.
+Some suggestions have been for Ghost in place of Flash.
 I would have to argue that a champ with such a great escape tool as body slam would be the least likely to need flash.
-Body slam will let you escape 90% of what flash would, and it's on a 5s cooldown.
+Body slam will let you escape 90% of what flash would, and it's on a short cooldown.
 That being said, flash is a wonderful spell, so you probably wouldn't do terribly to grab it if you love it.

 Ghost would synergize very well with body slam and chasing down folk in all stages of the game.
 Early ghost + body slam will earn you many rage-powered auto-attacks, and will let you chase and slow enemies for your team to catch in the late game.

 If you can't afford the CD runes, or aren't level 20 yet to get them, don't worry about it.
 Gragas can work well enough without perma-rage.
 It isn't optimal, but he can still be very strong.
-You might want to go the Randuin's build rather than relying on the Spirit Visage.
+Just be careful early-game and buy your Cooldown in items.

 Questions?
 Comments?
 Grammar Nazis?
 Want to talk some Gragas?
 Reply here or add me and we can chat it up if I am free.